 Solution: Run CHKDSK /F /R Command to Fix USB File Directory

 Sometimes, you ask for a solution to open the USB in Windows 10 when the pen drive not showing data.
 Most times, it happens when the device is damaged or infected with unknown viruses.
-In this case, you can try to fix corrupted USB using CMD to regain access to your device and data.
+In this case, you can try to fix corrupted USB using CMD to regain access to your device.

 Step 1.
 Press "Windows Key + X" button, in the power users menu, select the "Command Prompt (Admin)" option.

 Step 2.
 Click "Yes" when you are presented with a UAC window requesting permission to launch the Command Prompt as Administrator.

 Step 3.
 In the new Command Prompt window, type chkdsk E: /f /r /x and hit "Enter".
 Here you should replace E with your drive letter.

 This command will run chkdsk to check and repair any possible errors, bad sectors or corrupted files on the USB flash drive.
 When it is finished, exit the command prompt.
 Safely eject and reconnect the USB flash drive to see if it can be opened.

 If command line is not your ideal choice, you can apply this command-line alternative tool - EaseUS CleanGenius.
 Use this one-click tool to fix the file system error on your hard drive.